-Since June 9th, the market had dropped again by 5 points.
+Since June 9th, the market had dropped again by 5 percentage points.
 Today (on July 6th), it’s still about 1.5 points below the June 9th mark.
 I started writing this post in early June but couldn’t finish it until now.
-While June 9th appears to be a near-term high and the market has given up some of its gains since then, the points I am making in this post still remain relevant today.
+While June 9th appears to be a near-term high and the market has given up some of its gains since then, the points (no pun!)
+I am making in this post still remain relevant today.

 February-March Purchases: I wrote two blog posts in March this year (Be greedy, Seeking wisdom in trying times) on my stock purchases that were made at the time when share prices were declining quickly.
 At the time, I wrote that I had kept some cash on the sideline (so called, my dry powder) that I had used then to buy stocks.

 In one of those blog posts, I also shared a list of stocks I had bought.
 The following is an updated version of that same list.
 In this update, I show how those positions have performed since I bought them.